Smart Meter Scanning with the OpenVINO™ Toolkit: AI Object Detection and Segmentation

 To evaluate the performance of models in meter reader pipeline, use the OpenVINO toolkit Benchmark_App.
 This step provides insight into the model's real-world performance, allowing you to plan for deployment.

 The new, trained YOLO* v8l model that uses the Ultralytics framework is recommended.
 (PPYOLO v2 currently is not supported by GPUs.)
-You can download it from the same repository in GitHub*
+You can download it from this repository in GitHub*.

 To run this application with YOLO v8l pipeline, switch the default configuration file to ./config/yolov8.json using the following command: